imgourav/imgourav/README.md

 <br/>

-- 🔭 I’m currently a Collage Student (BTech CSE)
+- 🔭 I’m currently a College Student (BTech CSE)
 - 🌱 I’m currently learning C++,C# and Advanced Python
 - 💬 Ask me about Tkinter or any other Tech related stuff.
 - 📫 How to reach me: [Telegram - @gouravshrma](https://t.me/gouravshrma)